 Advanced age (over 74 years) is an independent risk factor for bleeding during anticoagulation as well as a risk factor for stroke.
 However, we recommend an INR between 2 and 3 for these patients as well.
 This issue is discussed elsewhere.
 (See "Anticoagulation in older adults".)

 Dosing of non-vitamin K antagonist oral anticoagulants — The principal discussion of the dosing of the NOAC agents (dabigatran, apixaban, rivaroxaban, and edoxaban) is found elsewhere.
-(See "Direct oral anticoagulants: Dosing and adverse effects".)
+(See "Direct oral anticoagulants and parenteral direct thrombin inhibitors: Dosing and adverse effects".)

-For patients prescribed one of the newer oral anticoagulants, we suggest that clinicians review dosing recommendations made by regulatory agencies and available in reputable drug information compendia such as Lexicomp.
+For patients prescribed one of the non-vitamin K oral anticoagulants, we suggest that clinicians review dosing recommendations made by regulatory agencies and available in reputable drug information compendia such as Lexicomp.

-Dosing recommendations for these drugs are largely derived from the doses tested in the randomized clinical trials (table 4) [33-35,64-67].
-The following specific points apply to dabigatran and edoxaban (see "Direct oral anticoagulants: Dosing and adverse effects", section on 'Direct factor Xa inhibitors' and "Direct oral anticoagulants: Dosing and adverse effects", section on 'Direct thrombin inhibitors'):
+Dosing recommendations for these drugs are largely derived from the doses tested in the randomized clinical trials (table 5) [33-35,64-67].
+The following specific points apply to dabigatran and edoxaban (see "Direct oral anticoagulants and parenteral direct thrombin inhibitors: Dosing and adverse effects", section on 'Direct factor Xa inhibitors' and "Direct oral anticoagulants and parenteral direct thrombin inhibitors: Dosing and adverse effects", section on 'Direct thrombin inhibitors'):

 ●For patients prescribed dabigatran, we suggest the 150 mg twice daily dose, as opposed to the 110 mg dose, for most patients.
 Where available, the 110 mg twice daily dose may be preferred in those who are particularly concerned about the risk of bleeding or in those assessed to be at increased risk of bleeding, such as patients older than 75 years.
 (See 'Impact of anticoagulation' above.)